Meredith College will host a screening of the film Food Evolution on March 22, at 6 p.m. in Jones Auditorium.

 The film will be followed by a panel discussion with Dr. Anastasia Bodnar, Dr. Fred Gould, and Dr. Michelle Schroeder-Moreno.

 Bodnar is a science communicator who serves as the policy director of Biology Fortified, Inc, a non-profit organization that fosters conversation about issues in food and agriculture.
 Gould is a distinguished university professor of entomology and is co-director of the Genetic Engineering and Society Center of North Carolina State University.
 Schroeder-Moreno is an Associate Professor of Agroecology in the Department of Crop & Soil Sciences at NC State University.

-This screening of Food Evolution is co-sponsored by Meredith's Biology Honors Society and Angels for the Environment.
+This screening of Food Evolution is made possible via Kenan funds and is co-sponsored by Meredith's Biology Honors Society and Angels for the Environment.

 This event is free and open to the public.
 For Meredith students, this event qualifies as an academic/cultural event in General Education.